protontypes/open-sustainable-technology/README.md

 - [Roseau Load Flow](https://github.com/RoseauTechnologies/Roseau_Load_Flow) - A powerful load flow solver and static analysis tool.

 ### Energy Markets

+> **What?** A type of commodity marketplace where electricity, heat, and fuel products are bought and sold.

+> **How?** These tools model and simulate energy markets to, for instance, optimize renewable energy portfolios; handle energy attribute certificates; and help interface with energy marketplaces.

 - [Grid Singularity Energy Exchange](https://github.com/gridsingularity/gsy-e) - An interface to download and deploy interconnected, grid-aware energy marketplaces.
 - [origin](https://github.com/energywebfoundation/origin) - A set of toolkits that together provide a system for issuance and management of Energy Attribute Certificates.
 - [AMIRIS-Py](https://gitlab.com/dlr-ve/esy/amiris/amiris-py) - Python tools for the electricity market model AMIRIS.